Lockframe/Styler-Themes/README.md

 A theme meant to remove the Fabric UI elements from the [Files app](https://files.community/) and implement the proper styling from WinUI's design guidelines.

 >[!TIP]
->You can download the pre-made Files Styler Windhawk mod from [here](https://github.com/Lockframe/Styler-Themes/blob/main/App-Themes/Files-WinUI/files-styler.wh.cpp)
+>You can download the pre-made Files Styler Windhawk mod from [here](https://github.com/Lockframe/Styler-Themes/blob/main/pre-made-mods/files-styler.wh.cpp)
 >To install it, open Windhawk, click "Create a new mod", replace the text in the editor with the content of this file, and then compile.

 >[!WARNING]
->You will need to manually edit the theme to ensure the proper glyphs are used for your sidebar scheme for any theme that includes them.
+>You will need to manually edit the theme to ensure the proper glyphs are used for your own sidebar scheme.

 [Light](https://github.com/Lockframe/Styler-Themes/blob/main/App-Themes/Files-WinUI/files-light.json) [Dark](https://github.com/Lockframe/Styler-Themes/blob/main/App-Themes/Files-WinUI/files-dark.json)